Writer Pip Hall grew up mostly in Dunedin, in a family that valued laughter. "It was a kind of prize to be won if you could make people laugh".

 'Pip Hall - Funny As interview' (Video Interview) NZ On Screen website.
 Director Rupert Mackenzie.
 Loaded 16 October 2019.
 Accessed 16 October 2019

-Pip Hall, 'The challenges in adapting Under the Mountain' - The Listener, 5 February 2018
+Pip Hall, 'The challenges in adapting Under the Mountain' - The Listener, 5 February 2018 (broken link)

 'Pip Hall' Playmarket website.
 Accessed 16 October 2019